-How do you control aphid attacks on a rose bush?
+How do you control attacks from aphids on roses?
 Here’s the scene!

-It is not in a small area or in small numbers but overnight it appears the entire aphid population attacked your rose garden.
+It is not in a small area or in small numbers, but overnight, the entire aphid population attacked your rose garden.

-You know if this aphid infestation is not dealt with, these sap-sucking pests, feasting on the plant juice of new growth, flower buds and rose stems will soon become:
+You know if this aphid infestation is not dealt with, the sap-sucking pest, feasting on the plant juice of new growth, flower buds, and rose stems, will soon become:

 - Distorted and crippled flowers

-- A plant that attracts ants which protect and farm aphids
+- A plant that attracts ants, which protects and farms aphids

 - Gnarled and curled leaves